Thursdays, 6:15pm in-person

 Sundays, 6pm online

 There are two opportunities per week to join the Heart Insight Group.
 On Thursday evenings in-person at Mindful Psychology in Woollongabba and Sunday evenings online.
+On the fourth Sunday each month the online group starts at 7pm for a discussion of a sutta from the Pali Canon.
 Please sign up to the mailing list or visit the HI facebook group for the Zoom login details.
-You can also import the HI calendar (.ics) file to your calendar software for updates on the topics and teachers for each week.

 Developing a meditation practice is so much easier with the support of a group.
 Every Thursday and Sunday evenings join us as we explore the liberating insights and practices taught by the Buddha.